 Being pulled off your feet every time you take your canine companion for a stroll is no fun, but it can also be dangerous.

-There are a number of powerful dogs that would benefit from a no pull harness, these include:
+There are a number of powerful canines that would benefit from a no pull dog harness, these include:

 Why?
 Many people presume a dog’s neck is much stronger than a human, and while they do have bigger necks compared to their overall weight, they are very similar.